Christmas at Ground Zero: September 11 attacks

 The expression "ground zero" was largely connected with nuclear explosions at the time this song was written.
 After the September 11, 2001 attacks, the term was used to refer to the location of the destroyed World Trade Center towers.
 Due to the new associations of the title, Yankovic's song received far-reduced airplay since 2001, but continues to appear in novelty programming such as the Dr. Demento show.
 Yankovic later said:

 The sad part is, I can’t really play the song live anymore because too many people misunderstand the connotations of Ground Zero.
 It’s not a reference to 9/11, obviously.
-It was written in 1987 [sic] when 'ground zero' just meant the epicenter of a nuclear attack.
+It was written in 1987[sic] when 'ground zero' just meant the epicenter of a nuclear attack.

 Music video

 The music video was made during the mid 1980s, near the end of the Cold War.
 This music video was also Yankovic's directing debut.
 The video is a montage of old film, television, and news footage, including a montage from the civil defense film for children, Duck and Cover, and a pre-presidential Ronald Reagan, capped off with a live-action scene of Yankovic and some carolers wearing gas masks, singing with rubble around them.
-This live action finale was filmed in the Bronx, New York, in an economically devastated area that looked like a bomb had gone off.
+This live action finale was filmed in the Bronx, New York, in an economically devastated area that looked like a warhead had exploded.
 The video was edited with Yankovic by Darren Bramen, with final edits and effects by John Peterson.

 Yankovic stated that the record label did not want to pay for this video to be made, due to associating a nuclear disaster with the holidays.
 Yankovic instead funded production of the video himself.
 In the late 1980s, the song was a staple on MTV during the holiday season.